angular/components/src/lib/progress-bar/OVERVIEW.md

 progress is available, the `mode` should be changed to determinate to convey the progress.

 In both "indeterminate" and "query" modes, the `value` property is ignored.

+### Theming
+The color of a progress-bar can be changed by using the `color` property.
+By default, progress-bars use the theme's primary color.
+This can be changed to `'accent'` or `'warn'`.